Dell Inspiron 16 Plus 7620 Review (i7-12700H, RTX 3060)

 Ports

-We have seen many manufacturers compromise in terms of Ports to make the laptop’s body more slim and lightweight.
+We have seen many manufacturers compromise in terms of ports to make the laptop’s body more slim and lightweight.
 However, in the case of Inspiron 16 Plus 7620, the notebook features almost every significant kind of port.

 Starting from the left side, we have a 150W DC Port, an HDMI port, a USB Type-A 3.2 Port, and a USB Type-C Thunderbolt 4 Port.
 We have another USB Type-A 3.2 Interface on the right side, a 3.5mm headphone/microphone combo jack, and a TF Card slot.